json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/services.md

 In v3.0 we introduced an extension method that you can use to register a resource service on all of its JsonApiDotNetCore interfaces.
 This is helpful when you implement a subset of the resource interfaces and want to register them all in one go.

+Note: If you're using service discovery, this happens automatically.

 ```c#
 public class Startup